yafaiky/yafaiky/README.md

 ### Hey there! 👋 I'm Yafa

-I'm a **Full Stack Web Developer** with a passion for building web apps that are fast, scalable, and user-friendly.
+I'm a **Web Developer** with a passion for building web apps that are fast, scalable, and user-friendly.
 I enjoy turning ideas into reality through clean code and modern frameworks.

 ---